Sadiq Khan announces new Blackwall Tunnel fees

-The Mayor of London has announced that, alongside TFL, a charge will be introduced for drivers to use the Blackwall Tunnel in 2025.
+The Mayor of London, working alongside TfL, has announced that they will introduce a charge for drivers to use the Blackwall Tunnel in 2025.

 Currently free to use, the tunnel faces high levels of congestion and traffic.
-The plan is to toll the tunnel to reduce these levels and to fund the £2 billion new Silvertown tunnel, which will also be tolled upon opening.
+They plan to toll the tunnel to reduce these levels and fund the £2 billion Silvertown Tunnel, which will also be tolled upon opening.

-Both of these tunnels are set to improve London transport links, boost the economy and reduce traffic congestion
+Both of these tunnels will improve London’s transport links, boost the economy, and reduce traffic congestion.

 The Blackwall Tunnel comprises a pair of road tunnels running under the River Thames in East London, connecting Blackwall in Tower Hamlets on the north side with Greenwich in the Royal Borough of Greenwich on the south side.
 It is part of the A102 road and serves as a vital transportation link for vehicles traveling between north and south London.